Fairfax County, Virginia: 18th century

 Fairfax County was formed in 1742 from the northern part of Prince William County, and was named after Thomas Fairfax, 6th Lord Fairfax of Cameron, proprietor of the Northern Neck.
-The Fairfax family name is derived from the Old English phrase for "blond hair", Fæger-feax.
+The county's logo, seal and flag were adopted from the arms of Lord Fairfax of Cameron.

 The county's initial settlements were along the Potomac River.
 George Washington settled in Fairfax County and built his home, Mount Vernon, facing the Potomac.
 Gunston Hall, the home of George Mason, is nearby.
 Fort Belvoir is partly on the estate of Belvoir Manor, built along the Potomac by William Fairfax in 1741.

 Thomas Fairfax, the only member of the British nobility ever to reside in the colonies, lived at Belvoir before moving to the Shenandoah Valley.
 The Belvoir mansion and several of its outbuildings were destroyed by fire immediately after the Revolutionary War in 1783, and George Washington noted the plantation complex deteriorated into ruins.

 In 1757, the northwestern two-thirds of Fairfax County became Loudoun County.
 In 1789, part of Fairfax County was ceded to the federal government to form Alexandria County, then part of the District of Columbia.